jspecify/jspecify/docs/spec.md

 described in this spec.
 The spec does not assign semantics to types in other locations, nor to any annotations on such types.

+> For now, we've chosen to restrict ourselves to API locations for which tools
+> mostly agree on what it means for a type in that location to be `@Nullable`.

 The following locations are recognized except when overruled by one of the exceptions in the subsequent sections: \[[#17]\]